NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

         This indicates that a resource required by the API call is not in a valid state to perform the requested operation.

+    .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorLossyQuery

+        This indicates an attempt was made to introspect an object in a way that would discard semantically important information.
+This is either due to the object using funtionality newer than the API version used to introspect it or omission of optional return arguments.

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorSymbolNotFound